meshery/meshery/docs/pages/project/contributing/contributing-cli.md

 **Unit Tests**

-Unit test code coverage reports can be found - _tbd_.
+Unit test code coverage reports can be found in the [CodeCov logs](https://app.codecov.io/gh/meshery/meshery/).
+(Note: GitHub login may be required for access)

+**Documentation**
+The documentation pages for `mesheryctl` reference are made with the help of `golang` script which will be triggered on PR merge using GitHub Actions.
+Refer to [Contributing mesheryctl documentation](#contributing-to-mesheryctl-documentation) for instructions.

 # Meshery CLI Style Guide